Tuesday, 17 December 2024

 EVENTS OF OLD TEVETH

-• The season starts with the last two nights of Hanukah.
+• Teveth starts with the last two nights of Hanukah.

-• There is a fast for Simon Clopas on the 9th.
+• There is a fast for the death of Ezra the Scribe on the 8th.

-• The 10th is a fast for the breaching of Jerusalem.
+• There is a fast for the death of Simon Colpas on the 9th.

-• Adam Kadmon's fast prior to the Tekufat of Teveth was around the Tekufat-Tevet itself in the fortnight of the 9th-22nd.
-The longest night of the fortnight is also called Nitlenakht (Labour night) or Blindenacht (Blind night) because of the darkness and Beyz geborenish or Moydrikenacht (murderous night) for the evil weather.
+• Adam's fast was around the Tekufat-Tevet itself (formerly when the Sun enters Capricorn) around the fortnight of the 9th-22nd.
+The longest night of the fortnight is also called Nitlenakht (Labour night) or Blindenacht (Blind night) because of the darkness and Moydrikenacht (murderous night) for the dangerous weather.

-• Kalenda (Nitl Katan) began on the 23rd.
+• After Nitlenakht (Saturnalia), the 8 day feast of Kalenda (Nitl Katan) began on the 23rd.

-• The 8th day of Kalenda is the New Year for Trees on the 1st of Shevat.
+• The 8th day of Kalenda (Nitl or הלידה in the Talmud) used to be the Shammuti New Year for Trees on the 1st of Shevat (now January) also corresponding to the Messianic Noahide feast of the circumcision.

 • Then follows Nitl Gadol on Shevat 2nd.

-Hence, over time most of the Teveth events have become associated with fixed Gregorian dates in December and even early January rather than fixed to the Hebrew month of Teveth whole Nitl Gadol is now usually in Teveth rather than Shevat.
+Hence, over time most Teveth events have become associated with fixed Julian first then Gregorian dates in December and even early January rather than fixed to the Hebrew month of Teveth while Nitl Gadol is now usually in Teveth rather than starting on 2nd of Shevat as it should.

-But this transition was also natural because the Tekufat Tevet fasts are supposed to correspond to the darkest time of the year in the North Terranean hemisphere which is identified in the Talmud as the pivot between the Roman holidays of Saturnalia and Kalenda.
-They are not supposed to occur after it.
+But this transition was also natural because the Tekufat Tevet fasts are supposed to correspond to Blindenakht/Moydrikenakht, the darkest time of the year in the North Terranean hemisphere which is identified in the Talmud as the pivotal Roman holiday of Saturnalia.
+Judaic fasting is not supposed to occur during Saturnalia not after it.

-In the Dark ages, Dec 25th used to be the 8th day of Nitlekatan which used to be followed immediately by the day of Nitle Gadol, the original "Boxing day" where Rabbinical decree permitted Jews to to send gifts to Christian friends.
-But from 1582 the 8th day of Kalenda was celebrated 10 days earlier to match Dec 25th on Pope Gregory's new calendar causing 10 days of limbo before the original Nitl Gadol which had now become the 5th of January on Gregory's calendar but was still observed as the original (Julian) 26th by all who were opposed to the Papacy.
+In the Dark ages, Dec 25th used to be the 8th day of Nitlekatan (Kalenda) which used to be followed immediately by the day of Nitle Gadol, the original "Boxing day" where Rabbinical decree permitted Jews to send gifts to Christian friends.
+But from 1582 Catholics began to celebrate Kalenda 10 days earlier with a new Dec 25th on Pope Gregory's new calendar (corresponding at that time to Julian Dec 15) causing 10 days of confusion for non-catholics until the original Julian calendar Nitl Gadol which had now become the 5th of January on Gregory's. reformed calendar but was still observed as the original (Julian) 26th Dec by all who were opposed to the Papacy.
 The unintended result was 12 days of Nitl instead of the original 2.

 FASTING VS DEBAUCHERY

-Among those who serve the Yetzer HaRa, Saturnalia (including Tekufat Tevet / Nitlnacht) is observed with Antinomianism but it is observed with fasting among the resistance army of HaShem.
-Fasting lasts through Saturnalia until the start of Kalenda (Nitlkatan).
+Among those who serve the Yetzer HaRa, Saturnalia aka Tekufat Tevet aka Nitlnacht is observed with Antinomianism but it is observed with fasting among the resistance army of HaShem.
+Fasting lasts through Saturnalia until the "Eid" of Kalenda (Nitlkatan).

-Fasting during this darkest time of the year in the North Terranian Hemisphere fight Haadam's hopelessness after first arriving on planet earth when he thought that the shortening nights heralded the end of the world.
-But many pagans indulge in Antinomianism during Saturnalia turning the time to fight the darkness with social activity into a time to be debauched.
+Fasting during this darkest time of the year in the North Terranian Hemisphere disciplines into communal repentance Haadam's hopelessness after first arriving on planet earth when he thought that the shortening nights heralded the end of the world.
+But many pagans indulge in Antinomianism during Saturnalia turning the time to fight the darkness with communal solidarity into a time to be debauched.

 RABBI ST SIMEON CLOPAS